cipix2000/flot-cursors-legend-plugin/README.md

 Usage
 =====

+Include both jquery.flot.cursors and jquery.flot.cursors-legend plugins in your page.
+The cursor legend is placed into a div that you need to specify by adding cursorsLegendDiv option to the plot:

-*cursorsLegendDiv :* the placeholder for the cursor legend
+*cursorsLegendDiv :* the placeholder div for the cursor legend

     var plot = $.plot("#plotDiv", data, {
         cursors: [